isaacdpierce/beatscape-server-knex/README.md

 Run the tests `npm test`

+## Migrations

+`npm run migrate`

+## Seeding

+Run to seed sprites list:

+`psql -U gryzlywlf -d beatscape -f ./seeds/seed.sprites.sql` `psql -U gryzlywlf -d beatscape -f ./seeds/seed.environments.sql` `psql -U gryzlywlf -d beatscape -f ./seeds/seed.soundscapes.sql`

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

-## Seeding

-Run to seed sprites list:

-`psql -U gryzlywlf -d beatscape -f ./seeds/seed.sprites_list.sql`